ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 It is important that the new Attesting Environment B not be able to alter any Claims about its own Target Environment B.
-This can be ensured having those Claims be either signed by Attesting Environment A or stored in a shielded and secure manner by Attesting Environment A.
+This can be ensured having those Claims be either signed by Attesting Environment A or stored in an untamperable manner by Attesting Environment A.

 Continuing with this example, the bootloader's Attesting Environment B is now in charge of collecting Claims